Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-admins.md

 ## To List All Defined Quotas and Attached Clusters
 Use the `./alerts quota_list` command.

-{{site.qumuloalerts.jsonOutput}} In this example, the second quota is attached to a Qumulo Core cluster.
+{{site.qumuloalerts.jsonOutput}} In this example, the second quota is attached to a Qumulo cluster.

 ```json
 [{